vegan pemmican bars pack a high-calorie & nutrient-rich punch (includes recipe!)

 - For best results, keep the batter moist before baking.

-- The bars are not light, but they pack a punch of nutrition and much-needed calories.
+- The bars are not light (a week’s worth weigh more than my tent) but they pack a punch of nutrition and much-needed calories.

-- Once you open the vacuum seal, repack bars in ziploc bags.
+- Once you open the vacuum seal, repack bars in ziploc bags for freshness.

 - Bars taste best with a hot drink.